 During this time the enterprise IT data center was not faced with any of Google’s problems, nor was there any anticipation it ever would.
 Google published their papers and nobody outside of academia and other growing internet properties took notice.
 Understandably so, because scaling an enterprise IT app to millions of users and petabytes of data would be considered quite unusual (even still today).
 Rather, enterprise IT was focused on problems of complex management and inefficiency.
 Life went on and enterprise IT continued down a path of server virtualization and private cloud, implementing blade server technologies and catapulting the rise of new stars such as VMware.

 Meanwhile, the problems solved by Google in scaling internet applications brought rise to new internet properties such as Facebook, Amazon Web Services, and many others.
 Each one taking Google’s original ideas and improving upon or customizing them for their own applications needs and publishing additional papers.
-Amazon published Dynamo in 2007, describing a distributed system which provides a massive amount of object storage powering their S3 offering.
+Amazon published Dynamo, describing a distributed system which provides a massive amount of object storage powering their S3 offering.
 In 2008, Facebook open sources Cassandra, a highly scalable transaction oriented distributed storage system powering parts of their social media application (chats and messages).
 Yahoo! engineers develop and open source Hadoop, a distributed system which provides analytics over large data sets.
 These are just a few examples of many.

 It would appear the two worlds of Enterprise IT and Web didn’t have much in common.
 One was trying to solve the scale and cost problems associated with massive amounts of users and data for their one or two apps.
 The other trying to solve the problems of infrastructure inefficiency and complex management for their numerous but relatively smaller scale apps.
 And, naturally, each taking two different approaches to their problems.
 Enterprises sought after infrastructure consolidation and virtualization solutions provided to them by capable vendors, while the web application providers had no choice but solve their problems on their own, using self developed infrastructure software with an army of in-house software engineers.
 Two parallel worlds of data center IT.
 Neither world having any influence or effect on the other.